On Malyshev's method of automorphic functions in diffraction by wedges: Introduction

 III.
 The reduction to the Riemann--Hilbert problem.

-Malyshev's method played { the} crucial role in the progress in the theory of diffraction by wedges with general boundary conditions since 1972.
-The problem was stated by M.I.Vishik in the Summer { of} 1967.
+Malyshev's method played the crucial role in the progress in the theory of diffraction by wedges with general boundary conditions since 1972.
+The problem was stated by M.I.Vishik in the Summer of 1967.
 In 1969--1971, one of the authors (AK) tried to solve this problem while preparing his PhD Thesis.
-As the result of these three-{ year} efforts, the problem has been reduced to an undetermined algebraic equation on the Riemann surface \ci{K1974}, though next steps remained obscure.
+As the result of these three-year efforts, the problem has been reduced to an undetermined algebraic equation on the Riemann surface \ci{K1974}, though next steps remained obscure.
 Fortunately, at the end of 1971, AK received the impetus from his friend Alexander Shnirelman who noticed something similar in Malyshev's book \ci{M1970}, which he had recently reviewed by request of M.I.
 Vishik.
-AK did not understand this book { completely}, but discovered {} two pages { which could have contained} a creative idea.
-The book, opened on these pages, lied on { his desk} for about two or three months, when AK { pinned down} two lines with the key idea of automorphicity.
+AK did not understand this book completely, but discovered two pages which could have contained a creative idea.
+The book, opened on these pages, lied on his desk for about two or three months, when AK pinned down two lines with the key idea of automorphicity.
 The remaining work took about six months...

-The extension of the research { to} diffraction problems was done in { an} intensive collaboration of both authors, and took about 50 years.
+The extension of the research to diffraction problems was done in an intensive collaboration of both authors, and took about 50 years.
 The main results of the collaboration were the {\it limiting absorption principle} \ci{M1973,M1977}, proof of the completeness of Ursell's trapping modes \cite {{KMZ1996}} , the extension to the nonconvex angles \ci{KM1992,KM2019}, and the Sommerfeld representation \ci{KMM2005}.
 Moreover, our general methods \ci{KM2019} allowed us to reproduce the formulas obtained by Sommerfeld, Sobolev and Keller \ci{KM2015,KMNMV2018,MKMV2015}.
 The identifications justify these formulas as the {\it limiting amplitudes} in diffraction.

-In {} the present, we give a consize survey of the development of Malyshev's method of automorphic functions since 1972 in the context { of i)} boundary value problems in angles for elliplic partial differential equations, and { ii) } theory of stationary and time-dependent diffraction by wedges.
+In the present, we give a concise survey of the development of Malyshev's method of automorphic functions since 1972 in the context of i) boundary value problems in angles for elliptic partial differential equations, and ii) theory of stationary and time-dependent diffraction by wedges.
 We focus on principal ideas omitting nonessential technical details.
 All the details can be found in \ci{KM2019}.